gretelai/gretel-airflow-pipelines/README.md

 You will also need a set of AWS credentials and a bucket to store intermediate files that are generated during pipeline runs.

-### 1. Generate a Gretel API Key and Create a Project.
+### 1. Generate a Gretel API Key and setup a Gretel Project.

 Now that your system is setup, you will need to generate a Gretel API key, and create a new project for the walkthrough.